The Aeropress

 3. Increase the water temperature

-4. Change the water to coffee ratio, by increasing the dose of coffee or decreasing the amount of water
+4. Change the water/coffee ratio, by increasing the amount of coffee or decreasing the amount of water.

 Discover other recipes